-The Rotary Club of Boca Raton has been committed to changing lives and rebuilding futures by providing local youth scholarship assistance and participating in community service projects.
+Since 1957 The Rotary Club of Boca Raton has been committed to changing lives and building futures by providing local at risk students with scholarship assistance, mentoring, internships , job training and job placement opportunities as well as participating in community service projects.

 Summer Camp Opportunities Promote Education, Inc. (SCOPE), an independent non-profit organization, provides children from underserved communities with life changing opportunities through the experience of summer camp to help build their social education, self-esteem and confidence.
 Each year, hundreds of children receive the benefits of summer camp from funds raised from foundation and corporate partners, individual gifts and fundraising events.